 Now, some side effects:

-The information flow is the same as the high availability approach in each data centre and as the load balanced on the high-level view.
+The information flow is the same as the high availability approach in each data centre and the load balance on the high-level view.

 As this approach is a mix, the following table helps to understand.